Kitware/tangelo/docs/python-services.rst

         return { "status": "complete",
                  "message": "Auto destruct in %d seconds!" % (countdown) }

-Via the `tangelo.config()` function, this service attempts to match the input data against credentials stored in the module level configuration, which is stored in `autodestruct.json`:
+Via the :py:func:`tangelo.config` function, this service attempts to match the input data against credentials stored in the module level configuration, which is stored in `autodestruct.json`:

 .. code-block:: javascript